Learn Why Holocaust History Is Relevant Today

 Learn More

-USHMM Statements - Antisemitism & Attacks on Israel
+USHMM Statements on Antisemitism

 The United States Holocaust Memorial Museum is gravely concerned about the unprecedented antisemitism erupting—sometimes violently—on college campuses; city streets in the United States, Europe and beyond; all over the internet; and even in an airport, creating an environment of intimidation and threat to Jews all over the world.